 Chris Page (Chair)

-Chris Page moved to Walworth about ten years ago and became a regular member of St Peter’s Church and also in the life and work of InSpire.
+Chris Page moved to Walworth about fifteen years ago and became involved in the work and life of InSpire.
 Chris was the Labour Councillor for Camberwell Green on Southwark Council until 2010, and served in the Shadow Cabinet with responsibility for Labour policy on regeneration including the Aylesbury Estate and the Elephant and Castle.
-Chris now works for an International Aid Charity as their Government Relations Manager and is serving as the Chair of the board at InSpire.
+Chris has worked as a political adviser and in public affairs in Parliament and for an international children’s charity.
+He now works in external affairs for Southwark Council.
+Chris is currently the Chair of the board at InSpire.

 Peter Chadwick (Vice Chair)

 Peter Chadwick has lived in Walworth for 30 years.
 He formerly worked for the Church of England’s central institutions and latterly was chief executive of the Church Urban Fund.
 He worships at St Peter’s and has a particular interest in refugee and asylum issues.
 He is also Chair of Governors of St Paul’s Church of England Primary School, Walworth.